resim-ai/open-core/docs/resim/metrics/metrics_writer.md

 # The Metrics Writer

-When authoring metrics, we provide a writer that lets you simply output all your metrics into our protobuf format, without dealing with protobuf or details of the file format.
+When authoring metrics, we provide a writer that lets you more easily output all your metrics into our protobuf format, without dealing with protobuf or any details of the file format.
 We call this the `ResimMetricsWriter`.

 ## Overall usage